Determining radii of convergence of fractional power expansions around singular points of algebraic functions: Brief overview

 The Resultant of $f(z,w)$ with its derivative $f_w$ is denoted by $R(f,f_w)$.
 A point $z_s$ where $R(f,f_w)$ is zero is called a singular point of $w(z)$.
 However this does not tell us which branch of $w(z)$ is singular.
 In this paper, singular points are sorted by absolute value and labeled $s_i$ with $i$ ranging from one to the total number of finite singular points.
 The point at infinity is included if the function is singular there.

 A finite singularity $(s_i,w_s)$ of $f(z,w)$ is a point in $\mathbb{C}^2$ so may not affect all branch coverings of $w(z)$ over $s_i$ unless $w(z)$ fully-ramifies at $s_i$ into a $n$-cycle branch.
 For example, a $10$-degree function at $s_i$ may only ramify into a single $2$-cycle branch and eight analytic $1$-cycles.
 In this case, the $2$-cycle covering is singular.
 The single-cycle branches are not analytically affected by the singularity.
-However, if the function fully-ramifies into ten $10$-cycle branches each with power expansion in terms of $z^{1/10}$, then all coverings of this branch would be affected by the singularity.
+However, if the function fully-ramifies into a $10$-cycle branch represented by ten series each with power expansions in terms of $z^{1/10}$, then all coverings of this branch would be affected by the singularity.
 It is for this reason a power expansion of an algebraic function often has a region of convergence extending beyond the nearest singular point: some of the branch coverings may simply not be affected by the singularity.
 Only when the branch covering, and by association the corresponding power expansions, encounters a convergence-limiting singular point does the analytic domain of the branch and convergence region of its power expansions become established.

 The procedure for finding a convergence-limiting singular point $s_l$ for an expansion around $s_b$ is to analytically extend branch sheets across successively distant singular points over analytic $1$-cycle branches until the continuation reaches either a multi-cycled branch sheet or a single cycle sheet with a pole.